wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_trace_block.md

 ---
-title: optimism:trace_block \[WebSocket\]
+title: optimism:trace_block - Optimism
-description: Provides transaction processing of type trace for the specified block.
+description: Example code for the optimism:trace_block ws method. Сomplete guide on how to use optimism:trace_block ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters